What Is Gadolinium Deposition Disease (GDD)?

 What are the most common symptoms of Gadolinium Deposition Disease?

 The most commonly reported GDD symptoms include tingling and prickling sensations (79%), brain fog and cognitive difficulties (72%), burning pain (69%), muscle twitching (69%), fatigue (65%), joint pain (61%), deep bone pain (57%), vision changes (49%), and skin changes (40%).
-These findings come from a published survey of 316 patients with confirmed gadolinium retention after MRI contrast.
-Symptoms typically affect the nervous system, skeletal system, skin, and endocrine system.
+These findings come from a 2025 survey of 316 people who reported symptoms after MRI contrast; 185 of them had laboratory-confirmed gadolinium retention and 131 were never tested.
+The percentages above describe the 185 with confirmed retention.
+It is self-reported data, not a controlled study, so it shows what patients report — not how common these symptoms are among everyone who gets contrast.
+Symptoms reported most often affect the nervous system, skeletal system, skin, and endocrine system.

 How is Gadolinium Deposition Disease diagnosed?